jhuggins/anti-racist-data/template/README.md

 All data files should be placed in a subdirectory named *data*.
 The original dataset should have the same name as your directory name plus the appropriate file type extension
-That is your contribution is in *datasets/%dataset%* the relative path would be *data/%dataset%.csv*.
+That is, if your contribution is in *datasets/%dataset%*, then the relative path would be *data/%dataset%.csv*.
 Auxiliary data should be given description names such as *country-demographics.csv* or *state-populations.csv*.
 Processed versions should be descriptively named